You've created your first redirect, awesome! But now this DNS thing appears..

-DNS changes are necessary for letting the internet know where the servers are for any given record on the domain.
-For using redirect.pizza, we want to let the internet know that example.com can be found at location 89.106.200.1.
+DNS changes are necessary for letting the internet know where the server is for your domain.
+For example, when using redirect.pizza, we want to let the internet know example.com can be found at location 89.106.200.1.
 We do this by making DNS changes on the domain in question.

 These DNS changes need to be made at your domain provider.
 In most cases, this can be done with your domain registrar.
 Examples of these are GoDaddy, Hover etc. If you use external nameservers (Cloudflare for instance), you need to make the changes there.